sireum/slang/readme.md

 [![Build Status](https://travis-ci.org/sireum/slang.svg?branch=master)](https://travis-ci.org/sireum/slang)

-Slang is an OO/FP programming language with contract and proof languages designed for formal analyses that serves as the basis for the next generation [Logika](http://logika.sireum.org) verifier and proof checker, as well as for other formal method-based analysis techniques.
+Slang is an OO/FP programming language with contract and proof languages designed for formal analyses; it serves as the basis for the next generation [Logika](http://logika.sireum.org) verifier and proof checker, as well as for other formal method-based analysis techniques.